Jews: Israel

 Israel, the Jewish nation-state, is the only country in which Jews make up a majority of the citizens.
 Israel was established as an independent democratic and Jewish state on 14 May 1948.
 Of the 120 members in its parliament, the Knesset, as of 2016, 14 members of the Knesset are Arab citizens of Israel (not including the Druze), most representing Arab political parties.
 One of Israel's Supreme Court judges is also an Arab citizen of Israel.

 Between 1948 and 1958, the Jewish population rose from 800,000 to two million.
 Currently, Jews account for 75.4 percent of the Israeli population, or 6 million people.
 The early years of the State of Israel were marked by the mass immigration of Holocaust survivors in the aftermath of the Holocaust and Jews fleeing Arab lands.
 Israel also has a large population of Ethiopian Jews, many of whom were airlifted to Israel in the late 1980s and early 1990s.
 Between 1974 and 1979 nearly 227,258 immigrants arrived in Israel, about half being from the Soviet Union.
 This period also saw an increase in immigration to Israel from Western Europe, Latin America, and North America.

-A trickle of immigrants from other communities has also arrived, including Indian Jews and others, as well as some descendants of Ashkenazi Holocaust survivors who had settled in countries such as the United States, Argentina, Australia, Chile, and South Africa.
+A trickle of immigrants from other communities has also arrived, including Indian Jews and others, as well as some descendants of Ashkenazi Holocaust survivors who had settled in countries such as the United States, Argentina, Australia, Chile, Uruguay and South Africa.
 Some Jews have emigrated from Israel elsewhere, because of economic problems or disillusionment with political conditions and the continuing Arab–Israeli conflict.
 Jewish Israeli emigrants are known as yordim.